chainer/chainerui/docs/source/reference/ui.rst

 * Select X-axis value by ``xAxis`` pane.
 * Select values by ``yLeftAxis`` and ``yRightAxis`` panes.
 * Select training job to show on a chart.
+* Reset setting button

+    * Along with axis settings and selected checkboxes, log keys like ``main/loss`` are also cached on browser storage.
+The reset button restores cached key, too.

 .. _ui_training_job_table: